Worthy Quotes

 Buddhism is an education from our historical Shakyamuni Buddha, also known as Gautama Buddha, about the nature of reality in the cosmos.

 What Exists?
-Humanity Asks.
+The Question.

 The question, What Exists?, is asked on Closer To Truth with the remarks, “Lots of things exist.
 But what’s truly fundamental?
 The challenge is to discern the minimum number of basic categories that explain the entirety of existence.”
-In this episode discussing “What Exists,” the four scientists invited to participate offered four different opinions on the question at hand.

-What Exists?
+“What Exists?”
 Buddha Answers.

 What Makes Buddhism Unique?